-Transmission System Guideline ⊘ Xcel Energy- Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 6.0 File Name: XEL-POL-TransmissionInterconn nectionGuidelineLess20MW.doc Page 47 of 71
+Transmission System Guidelines 🕗 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 10.0 File Name: XEL-POL-TransmissionInterconne ectionGuidelineLess20MW.doc Page 46 of 85

-- 4. Failure of the Producer to provide maintenance and testing reports when required. - 5.
+- 1. Xcel Energy line maintenance work on Xcel Energy System. - 2.
+Xcel Energy System emergency. - 3.
+Inspection of a Producer's generating equipment and protective equipment reveals a hazardous condition. - 4.
+Failure of the Producer to provide maintenance and testing reports when required. - 5.
 Producer's generating equipment interferes with other Xcel Energy customers or producers or with the operation of Xcel Energy System. - 6.
 Producer has modified the generating equipment that affects Xcel equipment without the knowledge and approval of Xcel Energy or has not installed Xcel required protective devices. - 7.
 Parallel operation of any unapproved Producer generating equipment. - 8.
 Personnel or public safety are threatened. - 9.
 Producer fails to comply with applicable OSHA Safety Tagging and Lockout requirements.